cantryDev/FixCSGOInventory/Readme.md

 3. Enable Developer mode by ticking the checkbox in the upper-right corner.
 4. Click on the "Load unpacked extension..." button.
 5. Select the directory de -> cantry -> fixcsgoinventory.

+## Known errors

+The advanced filter options are showing the internal names instead of the display names.